Special Education Teacher

 can a special ed teacher teach general classes as well

-Asked by jasmine about 11 years ago
+Asked by jasmine over 11 years ago

 Typically you are certified as either a general education teacher or as a special education teacher but not both, so most of the time you are not allowed to teach classes outside of the area you are certified in.
 In recent years, special ed teachers have been providing more "push-in" support to students with special needs, however, which means that they are more likely to be working alongside general education teachers in a general education class to support students there instead of having their own special education classroom and pulling students out to work with them in a separate room.